Bloch sphere analog of qudits using Heisenberg-Weyl Operators: Constraints on the Bloch vector and angular parameters -- for

-\subsection{Two-dimensional sections}
+\subsubsection{Two-dimensional sections}

-A two-dimensional section(two section) centered at the origin can be obtained by setting two out of four $n_i$'s to be zero in Eq.(\ref{a3}).
-There are 6 possible two sections which can be constructed in the four-D sphere.
+A two-dimensional section(two sections) centered at the origin can be obtained by setting two out of four $n_i$'s to be zero in Eq.(\ref{a3}).
 The positivity constraint for all the two-dimensional sections have the following same form

-Similar to the one-dimensional sections, we see that the two dimensional sections are also symmetric with respect to the four axes.
-We point out that this is unlike the Gell-Mann basis based Bloch vector representation of a qutrit, where there are 4 different types of such two sections \cite{KIMURA2003339}, which are asymmetric with respect to the axes.
+Some observation based on Eq.(\ref{twosec}) is in order.
+Rearranging the equation, we find $1-n_1^2(3-2n_2\cos3\theta_1)-n_2^2(3-2n_2\cos3\theta_2)\geq 0$.
+Clearly, in general, we have a circle of radius one, however, the parametric equations, $\{n_1=(3-a)/2\cos3\theta_1,~~ n_2=(3-b)/2\cos3\theta_2\}$ act as an elliptic envelope dictating the allowed region, where $a,b\in\mathbb{R}$.
+Similar to the one-dimensional sections, we see that the two-dimensional sections are also symmetric with respect to the four axes.
+We point out that this is unlike the Gell-Mann basis-based Bloch vector representation of a qutrit, where there exist four different types of such two sections \cite{KIMURA2003339}, which are asymmetric with respect to the axes.

 Now, we are interested in obtaining the region in the two-dimensional section which corresponds to physical qutrit states, i.e. there exist values of $\theta_i$ and $\theta_j$ so that the inequality in Eq.(\ref{twosec}) is satisfied.
-This can be easily found by maximizing $a_3^{two}$ with respect $\theta_i$ and $\theta_j$, which gives the following inequality see Fig.\ref{twosecpic}.
+Some special cases of the inequality in Eq.(\ref{twosec}) are plotted in Fig.\ref{twosecpic}, where it shows that allowed states are all inside the shaded colored regions. \\ {\em Case.1}.-- We consider ($\cos\theta_i=\pm1$, $\cos\theta_j=\pm 1$).
+Then, the Eq.(\ref{twosec}) reduces to